 Therese certainly knew a lot about her American family, even as we knew basically nothing about her.

-I grabbed my backpack and descended the stairs to Serge’s car, a small white hatchback, and we drove off to his house.
+I grabbed my backpack and descended the stairs to Serge’s hatchback, and we drove off to his house.

-And what exactly was this neighborhood of apartments where Therese lived?
+And what exactly was this neighborhood of apartments where Therese was living?
 It was housing provided by the railroad for former employees who had retired.
 Therese seemed to be alone, so her husband, Mr. Couche, the railroad employee, must have died.
 Many of the buildings had been allowed to fall into disrepair because they were no longer needed.
-Presumably more recent (and still living) retirees would be supported in a different way.
+Their inhabitant were gone, one way or another.
+Presumably more recent (and still living) retirees would be supported in a different manner.
 And as I write this, years later, all those apartment buildings have been cleared away and replaced by other types of housing and offices.

 Serge’s home was set in a small village less than three miles from Montbard, a little ways further along the omnipresent Burgundy Canal.
 It’s called St. Remy (It is not the St. Remy with the mental hospital made famous by Vincent Van Gogh).
 It’s had a stable population of about 850 since the 1950’s.
 Most of those people lived on the other side of the canal from Serge, though.
 And near the bridge over the canal was the city hall with a placard announcing events.
 And near the next bridge up the canal, in the adjoining village of Buffon, was a large sand-surfaced area with men playing Jeu de Boules because . . . of course there was.